AkweiBrown/11357610_DCIT205/README.md

-# 1Computer Science Department Website
+# Computer Science Department Website
+---
 Introduction and Purpose
-- This project entails the creation of a 10-page website dedicated to the Computer Science Department.
+- This project entails the creation of a 10-page website dedicated to the == Computer Science Department ==.
 The objective is to enhance user experience, accessibility, and information presentation related to various facets of the department.

 How to Clone and Set Up the Project
 To clone and set up the project, follow these steps: